cetic/tsquared/README.md

 #### <a name="maha">How TSquared is related to Mahalanobis Distance?</a>

 <img src="pictures/equ_mahalanobis.PNG" width="300" >

+#### <a name="mcd">How TSquared is related to MCD? </a>

+MCD = minimum covariance determinant is an algorithm available in the Outlier Detection framework pyOD MCD is based on Mahalanobis Squared Distance   (MSD =~  Point-to-Point Hotelling’s T2) Based on the distribution of MSD, the training consists to find the subgroup of points (h < n) that minimizes the covariance determinant.
+This subgroup of points can be thought of as the minimum number of points which must not be outlying (with h > n/2 to keep a sufficient number of point)

+-> it is equivalent to the cleaning operation in TSquared

 #### <a name="pca">Should I use PCA with TSquared? </a>